 If you are having problems with recognition, check these tips to troubleshoot.
-They are listed in order.
-Start with the first one and if it doesn’t help, continue to the next one.
+They are listed in order; start with the first one and if it doesn’t help, continue to the next one.

-- Make sure you tune your ukulele with the in-app tuner.
+a) tune your ukulele with the in-app tuner.
 If you tune your ukulele with a different tuner, you may have recognition issues in Yousician.

 b) Check this article for troubleshooting tips if you tuned with the in-app tuner, and have trouble with chord recognition.